Uclusion/uclusion-blog/_posts/2021-07-21-continuous-improvement.md

 ## Pick the Tools and Process that Work
 You're looking for a process and tools for initiative approval and organizing work among a group of peers.
-You may have meetings from time to time, but your project management tool should be designed to work without them as much as possible.
+You may have meetings from time to time, but your project management tool should be designed to make sure you don't waste those meetings on overhead.

 Good luck!
 We at Uclusion are rooting for you (and we've spent years bootstrapping a tool to help you into existence).